show-o-atakun/easy_sheet_io/README.md

 You can designate *column_from:* option, and *column_until:* option.
 But regular expressions are not supported for these options at present.

 Please be aware that you can set Daru::DataFrame index from only selected column with column_from(until) option.
-The relation between these options is different from header and line_from(until).
+The relation between these options is different from it of header and line_from(until).

 ### Additional features about header
 When you set *header: nil*, then default headers ("column0", "column1", ...) are set.